TexMex100/pterodactyl-ubuntu/README.md

 # Note
 > It micht be possible that some thing would not work **we try to make the most thing possible**.
 [Read more](https://pterodactyl.io/project/introduction.html).
+> Please note that if you wanna run a node.js server or python server you NEED to change the start file in the **section**